klopetx/PHM_tutorial/README.md

 - [2a) Feature extraction: Time domain](): Extracting indicator directly over the raw signal.
 - [2b) Feature extraction: Frequency domain](): Working a bit with frequency domain indicators and the fft.
 - [2c) Feature extraction: Time-frequency domain](src/02.C_Feature_Extraction_III_time-frequency.ipynb): Small example of the Short Time Fourier Transform.
 - [3.
-Feature selection](src/03_Feature_selection.ipynb): Some examplens on how to select interesting features for modelling.
+Feature selection](src/03_Feature_selection.ipynb): Some examples on how to select interesting features for modelling.
 - [4.
 RUL Model](src/04_Modelling.ipynb): Building a model to compute the Remaining Useful Life of an asset.

 # Interesting links